Exploring Truro’s Green Spaces

 While its Victorian cathedral draws visitors from far and wide, Truro has plenty of appeal for those willing to venture beyond High Cross.
 Some of its most appealing corners are the wild, green lungs of the city: Daubuz Moor to the north, Coosebean Greenway to the west.

-It’s here you’ll find Chris Waddle, countryside ranger for Truro City Council.
-It’s his job to look after the woodlands and meadows, and he does so with the help of several groups of volunteers and “friends”, often locals who know only too well the value of these outdoor spaces for exercise and mental health.
+It’s here you’ll find Truro City Council's Countryside Rangers.
+It’s their job to look after the woodlands and meadows, and they do so with the help of several groups of volunteers and “friends”, often locals who know only too well the value of these outdoor spaces for exercise and mental health.

 No fairy doors here, but wooden posts pointing out the huge variety of wild flowers, including an ever-growing spread of southern marsh orchids.
 The area is extremely popular with dog walkers, and boardwalks have been added to take them closer to the babbling waters.
 Users are actively encouraged to contribute to an online eco-survey in conjunction with Exeter University, so the city council can keep abreast of the abundant flora and fauna.

-Chris also manages two smaller areas.
+The rangers also manage two smaller areas.
 Glasteinian Woods surrounds the River Tinney and offers a verdant shortcut from the adjacent housing estate to Tregolls School; as with Coosebean, locals have pitched in to clean up a neglected space and transform it into a valued local resource.
-“Kids will often run through it while their mums walk the long way round, meeting up at the other end.
-That freedom is worth a million gold stars in my book,” says Chris with obvious pride.

 A green space at the end of St George’s Road, known informally as John Tann Land after the local resident who donated it, has been transformed into wildflower meadows, with commemorative trees and resting places.
 From here, it’s a gentle walk across farmland to New Mill, walking back on the other side of the Kenwyn to join up with Coosebean (look out for a corking view of the cathedral).